tapis-project/documentation/source/deployment/vault.rst

     export SKEXPORT_PARMS='-format=JSON -vtok xxxx -vurl https://tapis-vault.mydomain.com:8200'
     docker run --env SKEXPORT_PARMS tapis/securityexport

-Since a token with at least as much authorization as the Security Kernel's token must be used to extract secrets from Vault, and since secrets are being output in the clear, it's important to take proper security precautions when using SkAdmin.
+Since a token with at least as much authorization as the Security Kernel's token must be used to extract secrets from Vault, and since secrets are being output in the clear, it's important to take proper security precautions when using SkExport.
 These precautions include not leaving tokens or secrets in files and deleting sensitive information from the command line history file.